DavidRConnell/latex_documentation/README.md

 include functionality specifically for writing papers and presentations respectively.
-Despite papers and presentations having different elements (sections vs slides) I choose to write the presentations.sty using paper vocabulary to prevent having to add conditions to automation code.
+Despite papers and presentations having different elements (sections vs slides) I chose to write the presentations.sty using paper vocabulary to prevent having to add conditions to automation code.
-By adding a `\maketitle` command and using sections instead of slides mkdoc can be used without modification with this doctype, similarly extra macros do not need to be added to any completion functions created to work with this project.
+By adding a `\maketitle` command and using sections instead of slides in presentation.sty mkdoc can be used without modification for presentation doctypes.
+Similarly, extra macros and logic do not need to be added to any completion functions written to work with this project for each doctype.
 In short, it is not required to keep create the same macros for all doctypes but it will keep things simple.

-**Note:** If you want to make changes to any of the packages above, such as changing how sections are formatted, I suggest creating a new package that calls the to-be-modified package and redefining macros (with `\renewcommand`) and resetting values or doing the same inside a class.
+**Note:** If you want to make changes to any of the packages above, such as changing how sections are formatted, I suggest creating a new package that calls the to-be-modified package and redefining macros (with `\renewcommand`) and resetting values there or doing the same inside a class.
 This will prevent any updates to this project from overwriting your changes.

-Now that we have our desired packages, we can design our new classes.
+Now that we have our desired packages, we can design new classes.
 Using the two provided classes as templates should be enough to make new ones but for more information on creating classes see [overleaf](https://www.overleaf.com/learn/latex/Writing_your_own_class).

-I try to keep classes simple, subclassing a standard class then importing either the base.sty package or one of its derivatives then setting values from the base.sty and floatmacros.sty packages.
+I try to keep classes simple, subclassing a standard class then importing either the base.sty package or one of its derivatives and setting values from the base.sty and floatmacros.sty packages.
 The values intended to be modified are colors: `\titlecolor`, `\sectioncolor`, and `\tablebgcolor`; and `\tablewidth`, `\figwidth`.